soupi/learn-haskell-blog-generator/src/05-glue/03-project.md

 - Where the source directory for this application is
 - Which file is the 'Main' file
 - Import our library, which is named `hs-blog`
-- Add additional flag for GHC: `-O` to compile with optimizations
+- Add additional flag for GHC, e.g., `-O` to compile with optimizations

 ```cabal
 executable hs-blog-gen